wp-plugins/wordpress-form-manager/readme.txt

 * Error Message - Message displayed for an invalid input.
 Should include one '%s', which will be repaced with the particular element's label when using the form.
 * Regular Expression - A regular expression, used in JavaScript's String.match() function.
 You should include the '/' character at the beginning and end of the regular expression.

-Refer to the 'settings.php' file for examples.

 = What is the table structure for submission data? =

 By default, all fields are of the type 'TEXT', and the timestamp is used as the primary key.

-The data tables are named '(wp prefix)fm_data_(form ID #)', where (wp prefix) is usually 'wp_', and the form ID can be found in the URL for editing a form, '(admin url)?page=fm-edit-form&<strong>id=1</strong>', or within the '(wp prefix)fm_forms' table.
+The data tables are named '(wp prefix)fm_data_(form ID #)', where (wp prefix) is usually 'wp_', and the form ID can be found in the URL for editing a form, '(admin url)?page=fm-edit-form&<strong>id=1</strong>'.
+The ID for a form can also be found in the '(wp prefix)fm_forms' table.

 = Can I change the table structure for submission data? =

 Certainly.
-You can change field types and indexes.
+You can change field data types and indexes (but not primary keys) without worrying about breaking the plugin.
 If you need to restrict the length of a text input, use a custom validator as described above.
-However, changing the primary key is not recommended, since duplicate entries cannot be checked with validation.
+However, changing the primary key is not recommended, unless you are certain there will not be a duplicate entry for this field, or are willing to live with the consequences (a MySQL error).

-= Can I send e-mail acknowledgmements when somebody submits my form? =
+= Can I send e-mail acknowledgements to the person who submits my form? =

 Yes.
 You first have to add a 'Text' field to your form, give it a label, set the validation to 'E-Mail'.
 Now save the form.
 Then, under 'E-Mail Notifications' (on the right hand side of the page), select the form item you just created under 'Send to (user entry)'.
 Only text fields will show up in this list, and only saved fields as well.
 If the field does not show up, make sure you have saved the form, then check again.
 Although you can choose any text field, it is highly recommended that you set the validation for the field to 'E-Mail'.

 Also, make sure to add a 'reCAPTCHA' to any forms you make public on your site.
-Otherwise, a spam bot could cause your site to generate hundreds of e-mails... this is to be avoided!
+Otherwise, a spam bot could cause your site to generate truckloads of e-mails... this is to be avoided!

 = The e-mail notification doesn't seem to work.
 Why? =